Chandler police cracking down on jaywalking after recent serious accidents - NewsBreak

 Troopers: Wrong-way drunk driver was 2x over the legal limit when arrested on Loop 202 in Mesa

-MESA, AZ (3TV/CBS 5) -– A woman is behind bars after allegedly driving the wrong way while under the influence near Mesa late Sunday night.
-According to the Arizona Department of Public Safety, multiple 911 calls were received of 22-year-old Julie Anne Baucom driving eastbound in the westbound lanes of the Loop 202 near Alma School just before midnight.
-With the assistance of the police helicopters and troopers in the area, they found Baucom still heading the wrong way near Recker Road.
+MESA, AZ- (3TV/CBS 5) -– A woman is now in custody after allegedly driving the wrong way while under the influence near Mesa late Sunday night.
+According to the Arizona Department of Public Safety, multiple 911 calls were received of a driver going eastbound in the westbound lanes of SR-202 near Alma School just before midnight.
+With the assistance of the police helicopters and troopers in the area, they were able to locate the driver still heading the wrong way near Recker Road.
+Troopers stopped traffic in the area so they could perform a PIT maneuver, successfully stopping the vehicle.

 AZFamily